Sexuality of James VI and I: George Villiers, 1st Duke of Buckingham

 In an undated letter to James, Buckingham wrote, "I entertained myself, your unworthy servant, with this dispute, whether you loved me now ... better than at the time which I shall never forget at Farnham, where the bed's head could not be found between the master and his dog" - about which Young comments, "they had more than sleeping in mind", and Bergernon that Farnham Castle was "presumably the site of the initial sexual encounter between James and Buckingham".

 17th century commentators, such as poet Théophile de Viau, wrote plainly about the king's relationship.
 In his poem Au marquis du Boukinquan, de Viau wrote: "Apollo with his songs / debauched young Hyacinthus, [...]
 And it is well known that the king of England / fucks the Duke of Buckingham."

-During renovations of Apethorpe Palace in the 21st century, workers discovered a passageway linking the bedchambers of James and Villiers.
+During renovations of Apethorpe Hall in the 21st century, workers discovered a passageway linking the bedchambers of James and Villiers.
 The discovery of the secret passage, according to Dabiri, provides an "intriguing clue to the nature of the affair" between the King and Duke.
-Coleman see the passage, dated to 1622-24, as evidence that physical intimacy between the pair may have lasted into the last years of James's life.
+Coleman regards the passage, dated to 1622-24, as evidence that physical intimacy between the pair may have lasted into the last years of James's life.

 Buckingham became good friends with James's wife Anne of Denmark; she addressed him in affectionate letters begging him to be "always true" to her husband.
 When James I died in March 1625, Buckingham was in France on a diplomatic mission but news of his death brought him to tears.

-Aware that James's favouritism might harm him once the crown passed to James's son, Charles, and that Charles would eventually be the one to dispense royal favour, Buckingham ingratiated himself with the prince and became his closest friend and counsellor.
+Aware that James's favouritism might harm him once the crown passed to James' son, Charles, and that Charles would eventually be the one to dispense royal favour, Buckingham ingratiated himself with the prince and became his closest friend and counsellor.
 His image and persona changed following Charles's ascension to the throne, from an effeminate one that pleased James to a more masculine image of "machismo and strength".
-In Hunneyball's assessment, winning over Charles and transforming himself was Buckingham's route to stability, away from the power imbalances inherent in a relationship with a king who had made - and could unmake - him.
+In Hunneyball's assessment, winning over Charles and transforming himself was Buckingham's route to stability, away from the power imbalances inherent in a relationship with a king who had made—and could unmake—him.